 How do HDMI splitters work?
 They copy a single incoming signal from your source and send identical versions to each output port.
 HDMI splitters cannot extend a display due to limitations in how HDMI splitters handle video signals.
 The device does not create new video outputs or generate additional display streams.

-Common scenarios for using an HDMI splitter include presentations in a meeting room, a home theater setup, or even a retail environment.
+Common scenarios for using an HDMI splitter include presentations in a meeting room, home theater setups, and even retail environments.
 Need to configure multiple screens?
 Make sure you know these three rules of the HDMI splitter before plugging it in.

-If you’re looking to create duplicate displays, it’s important to make sure you have the correct cable configuration for your setup.
+If you’re looking to create duplicate displays, make sure you have the correct cable configuration for your setup.
 There are different types of HDMI splitters to accommodate different numbers of displays.
 Additionally, you need a separate HDMI cable for each output device.

 When shopping, make sure you choose a reliable HDMI splitter to get the best picture on each monitor.